mariusavram91/mariusavram/projects.md

 ![pythonjobs.ie](/assets/projects/pythonjobs.jpg){:class="project"}

 A jobs board for Python, the programmming language, exclusive to Ireland.
-It is written using Django as Framework and it is deployed to Heroku through Travis CI.
+It was built using Django and it is deployed to Heroku through Travis CI.

 * I have collaborated in a team of three, another developer and a designer, writing backend code, unit testing and documentation.